mobily-enterprises/js-interpreter/README.md

-# NPM version of the official JS Interpreter by Neil Fraser
+# OFFICIAL NPM pacckage for Neil Fraser's JS Interpreter

-This is the NPM version of the [official JS interpreter by NeilFraser](https://github.com/NeilFraser/JS-Interpreter).
+This is the official NPM version of the [JS interpreter by NeilFraser](https://github.com/NeilFraser/JS-Interpreter).

-It's not a fork.
-The original JS-interpreter is a GIT submodule of this project.
+If you want to use JS-Interpreter, please use this package,

 ## Usage